-Palace 66 in Shenyang saw a 2% decrease in revenue as a result of the low occupancy rate brought on by COVID-19 disruptions at the beginning of the year.
-During the year under review, we broadened our food and beverage outlets to appeal to a wider range of preferences and enhanced our brand mix to expand our target customer base.
-Capturing the local government's commitment to capitalize on Zhongjie District's historical legacy and transform it into a placemaking destination, a weekend lineup of events and musical performances was organized for customers from near and far.
-Tenant sales surged by 44%, and the occupancy rate recovered by 9 points to 90% against the close of December 2022.
+The revenue of Palace 66 in Shenyang dropped by 2% due to a low occupancy rate inherited at the start of the year from COVID-19 disruptions.
+During the year under review, we enriched our brand mix to expand our target customer base and offered a broader range of food and beverage outlets to appeal to a variety of tastes.
+Capturing the local government's commitment to leveraging the historical heritage of the Zhongjie District and transforming it into a placemaking hot spot, a series of weekend happenings and music performances was organized for customers in and out of town.
+Tenant sales surged by 44% and the occupancy rate recovered 9 points to 90% against the close of December 2022.

 Revenue and tenant sales of Parc 66 in Jinan increased by 4% and 25%, respectively.
-Following the completion of the first phase of AEI, the mall welcomed multiple beauty and brand stores in the second half of 2022, some of which are exclusive to Parc 66 in the city.
-The AEI's remaining phases are expected to conclude between late 2024 and early 2025, helping the rejuvenated mall continue to strengthen its long-term competitiveness and profitability.
-The occupancy rate as of December 2023 rose by 3 points to 93%.
-With a low occupancy rate at the start of the year due to COVID-19 pressures in 2022, Riverside 66 in Tianjin experienced a 5% slide in revenue.
-Thanks to relentless promotion and marketing activities and the introduction of indoor play areas and other entertainment facilities, revenue in the second half of the year surpassed that of the first 6 months.
-Tenant sales for the year under review surged by 41%, and the occupancy rate leaped by 10 points to 90% as of the end of December 2023.
+Multiple beauty and brand stores opened in the second half of 2022 - some of which are exclusive to Parc 66 in the city - following the completion of the first phase of the mall's AEI.
+The remaining phases of the AEI are expected to conclude between late 2024 and early 2025.
+The rejuvenated mall will continue to strengthen its desirability to customers and long-term profitability.
+The occupancy rate as of December 2023 rose by 3 points to 93% at the end of the year.

+With a low occupancy rate at the start of the year due to COVID-19 pressures in 2022, revenue of Riverside 66 in Tianjin dropped by 5%.
+Through relentless promotion and marketing efforts, and the introduction of indoor play areas and other entertainment facilities, revenue in the second half of the year successfully surpassed that of the first 6 months.
+Tenant sales for the year under review surged by 41% and the occupancy rate leapt by 10 points to 90% as of the end of December 2023.